jpease/vader/README.md

 Spin up a stack for development that is similar to what might be used in production.

-Right now the stack just consists of:
+Right now the stack consists of:

 * NGINX 1.4.7
 * Haproxy 1.4.25
+* PostgreSQL 9.3
 * Ruby 2.1 (via rbenv & ruby-build)
 * Rails 4.1